-(Millions of Dollars) 2016 2015 2014
+(Millions of Dollars) 2017 2016 2015

-Balance at January 1, \$3 \$3 \$1
+Balance at January 1, \$3 \$3 \$3

-Additions based on tax positions of prior years 2
+Additions based on tax positions of prior years

 Reductions for tax positions of prior years

 Balance at December 31, \$3 \$3 \$3

 O&R recognizes interest on liabilities for uncertain tax positions in interest expense and would recognize penalties, if any, in operating expenses in O&R's consolidated income statements.
-In 2016, 2015 and 2014, O&R recognized an immaterial amount of interest and no penalties for uncertain tax positions in its consolidated income statements.
-At December 31, 2016 and 2015, O&R recognized an immaterial amount of interest and no penalties in its consolidated balance sheets.
+In 2017, 2016 and 2015, O&R recognized an immaterial amount of interest and no penalties for uncertain tax positions in its consolidated income statements.
+At December 31, 2017 and 2016, O&R recognized an immaterial amount of accrued interest and no penalties in its consolidated balance sheets.

 The Company does not expect the total amount of uncertain tax positions to significantly increase or decrease within the next twelve months.
-At December 31, 2016, the total amount of unrecognized tax benefits that, if recognized, would reduce O&R's effective tax rate is \$3 million (\$2 million, net of federal taxes).
+At December 31, 2017, the total amount of unrecognized tax benefits that, if recognized, would reduce O&R's effective tax rate is \$3 million.

-The federal tax returns for 2012 through 2015 remain open for examinations.
-State income tax returns remain open for examination in New York for tax years 2006 through 2015 and in New Jersey for tax years 2008 through 2015.
+Federal tax returns for 2012 through 2016 remain under examination, with tax refunds for tax years 2012 through 2015 waiting for approval by the Joint Committee on Taxation.
+State income tax returns remain open for examination in New York for tax years 2010 through 2016 and in New Jersey for tax years 2008 through 2016.